marv0/marv0.github.io/pages/about.md

 ### Entrepreneurial Drive

 At an early age, I learned the importance of having a competitive edge and drive through sports, which laid the foundation for my entrepreneurial journey.
-While my childhood dreams revolved around sports science and engineering, the idea of entrepreneurship never crossed my mind until I stumbled upon Robert Kiyosaki's inspiring books, *Rich Dad, Poor Dad, Before You Quit Your Job and Why A Students Work For C Students, among others,* and my perspective shifted; fueling my burgeoning entrepreneurial spirit!
+While my childhood dreams revolved around sports science and engineering, the idea of entrepreneurship never crossed my mind until I stumbled upon Robert Kiyosaki's inspiring books,and my perspective shifted; fueling my burgeoning entrepreneurial spirit!

 ### Laying The Foundation